Evergrande risks first local bond default as delay rejected

 The unit had said last week that it was seeking the further delay to Jan 8 next year, when the bond is set to mature.

-The real estate giant said last month that it was actively pushing forward with the restructuring work.
+The real estate giant last month said it was actively pushing forward with the restructuring work.

 On the onshore bond, Hengda said that it will actively negotiate with bondholders to reach a plan.